pieces-app/pieces-os-client-sdk-for-typescript/README.md

 ### Creating with `Asset` & `/Assets`
 **Asset** is a very important model who's primary purpose is to manage the seeded data that comes in to the application, and is stored inside of Pieces OS.
 Each asset is identifiable as a piece of saved data, or pre-seeded data.

-**Assets** is equally important, but instead of containing a single asset with parameters storing data on it, Assets serves as the list of `type: Asset` objects that are stored there.
+**/Assets** is equally important, but instead of containing a single asset with parameters storing data on it, Assets serves as the list of `type: Asset` objects that are stored there.
 Also, you will find the operations for adding, deleting, searching, and other functions that are related to referencing a number of different snippets to make a comparison.

 ### `SeededAsset`